 5. Filing for Returns Under the GST

 Under GST, the restaurant business is treated as par with any other business.
+There could be a high impact of GST on your restaurants, but if you go by the rules and regulations, you might as well notice the profits flowing in.
 As per the GST returns rules, three monthly returns are required to be filed.
 Here are the following three monthly returns which are expected to be filed:

 Other Important Information for the GST Registration

 Read the additional relevant information for the GST registration of restaurants below.